Josh Huston: First stint with Giants

 With former New York Giant placekicker Jay Feely signing with the Miami Dolphins on March 7, 2007, the Giants were willing to hand their placekicking duties over to Huston.
 However, on May 22, 2007, the Giants traded for Kansas City Chiefs kicker Lawrence Tynes.
 After Tynes won the job, Huston was cut from the Giants on September 1, 2007.

 Cincinnati Bengals

 Huston was signed to the practice squad of the Cincinnati Bengals on October 10, 2007, only to be cut five days later.

 Second stint with Giants

 On August 15, 2008, Huston was re-signed by the Giants.
 However, due to his struggles in preseason the Giants waived him on August 30, 2008.

-Personal
+Personal life

 On January 7, 2008, Huston won the "Alumni Kicker Challenge" for his alma mater OSU during halftime of the 2008 BCS National Championship, against the former LSU kicker David Browndyke.
 Huston won $100,000 for the general scholarship fund of Ohio State.
-Josh has a younger sister, Ashley.
-She is as fast as a marsupial and an avid taco lover.
-Ashley is the favorite child of her parents.